kurodohenroonsen/KiKKo-4.0----Google---The-Gemma-3n-Impact-Challenge/doc/doc09.md

 While the initial vision for Kikko is non-commercial, we believe that successful, ethical projects can find sustainable paths forward.
 A future version of Kikko *could* explore models like:

 * **Professional Guilds:** Offering highly specialized, paid "Queen" AIs for professional use-cases (e.g., a "Paramedic Queen" for emergency responders, a "Lab-Tech Queen" for scientists).
 * **Donation-Based Support:** Allowing passionate users to support the project's maintenance and development voluntarily.
 * **Becoming an Open-Source Project:** Entrusting the future of Kikko to the community itself, ensuring its longevity and evolution.

 However, these are possibilities for a distant future. **For now, Kikko is a gift.** Its value is not measured in dollars, but in the potential it has to change how we think about personal technology.
-The Bourdon's parting thought: `"L'avenir ?
-On verra bien.
-Pour l'instant, c'est gratuit, c'est beau, et ça me laisse tranquille.
-Quoi de plus ?"`
+My parting thought: `"The future?
+We'll see.
+For now, it's free, it's beautiful, and it leaves me in peace.
+What more could you ask for?"`

 **Conclusion:**
 Kikko's "business model" is to not have one.
 It is an investment in an idea.
 By offering it as a free, complete, and powerful tool, we aim to make the strongest possible case for a new paradigm of personal AI—one based on trust, sovereignty, and the simple joy of understanding one's own world.